CliffordEdewor/CliffordEdewor/README.md

 I work across IT/OT security, critical infrastructure protection, risk management, and incident response in regulated and safety-critical environments.
 I have trained and mentored **400+ learners** through institutions and national programmes, including serving as a **Cybersecurity Instructor and Facilitator under the NITDA 3 Million Technical Talent (3MTT) Programme.**

-I have **contributed to election cybersecurity operations**, supporting coordination and incident response in a high-trust national environment.
+I have **contributed to election cybersecurity operations**, including coordination and incident response in a high-trust national environment.

 My work has led to measurable impact, including up to a **40% reduction in cyber-risk exposure** through improved security awareness, monitoring, and control implementation.